 - 78% completed overdue bloodwork

 Not only was adherence high, contributing to viral suppression, but the use of our high-touch tech re-kindled relationships among patients with historical factors of mistrust and disengagement.
-By establishing regular touch points between patients and providers, our interdisciplinary effort led to better patient outcomes.
+By establishing regular touch points between patients and providers, our interdisciplinary effort led to better patient outcomes including the opportunity to treat co-morbidities, such as Hepatitis C and Tuberculosis.
 We were able to go above and beyond HIV to include contraceptive care and Hepatitis C treatment.
 While we demonstrated a positive impact with this population, it became evident that stable housing was a key factor for success.
 Of the 16 patients who started with spencer, 10 used it for the full nine months, highlighting the crucial need for stable housing.

 We are hopeful that these findings will help with the ongoing advocacy and system change to support meeting this population’s basic needs.
 As we look to the future, this experience will undoubtedly pave the way for much needed change in the ongoing fight against HIV.